theafolayan/setup-laravel/README.md

 ## Features

-- Installs Nginx, PHP (version selectable) with recommended OPcache configuration, MySQL or PostgreSQL, optional Memcached, and Composer.
+- Installs Nginx, PHP (version selectable) with recommended OPcache configuration, MySQL or PostgreSQL, optional Memcached, optional Supervisor queue workers, and Composer.
 - Supports interactive prompts or a fully non-interactive mode using command line flags.
 - After the domain is entered, displays the server IP and waits for confirmation that DNS A records for the domain and www subdomain point to it.
 - Generates secure random database passwords and secures MySQL without interactive prompts.